ashcode12/password-manager/docs/Versions/Version2.1.x/README.md

 1. Begin with redesigning the UI to match the new layout.
 (Version 2.1.1)
 2. Focus on integrating the password generator into the UI.
 (Version 2.1.2)
 3. Work incrementally, testing each change thoroughly before moving on.
-(Version 2.1.3)
 4. Document all updates after the changes are successfully implemented.
-(Version 2.1.4)

 ---